Adam Glapiński: Career

-He was later named as Chairman of the Supervisory Board by the Export Development Bank – MBank (in 1992), Centralwings (in 2007) and then KGHM Polish Copper (in 2007).
-Between 2007–08 he was chairman of the board and General Director of Polkomtel.
+He was later named as the chairman of the supervisory board by the Export Development Bank – MBank (in 1992), Centralwings (in 2007) and then KGHM Polish Copper (in 2007).
+Between 2007 and 2008 he was chairman of the board and General Director of Polkomtel.

-Between 1993–2001 Glapiński directed the Institute of Economics and Political Freedom.
+Between 1993 and 2001 Glapiński directed the Institute of Economics and Political Freedom.
 He was a member of the committee for the "Poland Now" Award (between 2006–09 and 2009–12).
 He is currently a member of the International Joseph A. Schumpeter Society (since 2002) and the European Society for the History of Economic Thought (since 2007).

-On 5 February 2009 Glapiński became one of two (along with Ryszard Bugaj) economic advisors to President Lech Kaczynski (until 15 February 2010).
-On 16 February 2010 the President announced his decision to appoint him to the Monetary Policy Council for a six-year term.
+On 5 February 2009 Glapiński became one of the two (along with Ryszard Bugaj) economic advisors to President Lech Kaczynski (until 15 February 2010).
+On 16 February 2010 the president announced his decision to appoint him to the Monetary Policy Council for a six-year term.

 On 29 February 2016 President Andrzej Duda, at the request of the then President of the NBP Marek Belka, appointed him as a member of the board of the National Bank of Poland.
 He held this position until 9 June 2016.
 In May 2016 Andrzej Duda nominated him for the position of President of the NBP.
-On 10 June 2016 the eighth term of the Sejm confirmed him as the new President of the National Bank of Poland.
+On 10 June 2016 the eighth term of the Sejm confirmed him as the new president of the National Bank of Poland.
 Adam Glapiński assumed office on 21 June 2016 after taking the oath of office.

 After Glapiński was elected for a second term, there were serious constitutional doubts as to his position.